 CF collects, uses and releases your Social Security number only if specifically authorized by law to do so, or when it is imperative for the performance of its duties and responsibilities as prescribed by law.
-To protect your identity, the college will secure your Social Security number from unauthorized access, strictly prohibit the release of your Social Security number to unauthorized parties in compliance with to state and federal law, and assign a unique CF identification number.
+To protect your identity, the college will secure your Social Security number from unauthorized access, strictly prohibit the release of your Social Security number to unauthorized parties in compliance with state and federal law, and assign a unique CF identification number.
 This identification number will be used for all associated employment and educational purposes at CF. Specifically, CF collects, uses or releases a Social Security number for the following purposes:

-Federal legislation relating to the Hope Tax Credit requires that all postsecondary institutions report student Social Security numbers to the Internal Revenue Service.
+Federal legislation relating to the American Opportunity Tax Credit requires that all postsecondary institutions report student Social Security numbers to the Internal Revenue Service.
 This IRS requirement makes it necessary for CF to collect the Social Security number of every student.
 A student may refuse to disclose their Social Security number to CF, but the IRS is then authorized to fine the student in the amount of $50.
 In addition to the federal reporting requirements, the public school system in Florida uses Social Security numbers as a student identifier (section 229.559, Florida Statutes, new school code section 1008.386).
 In a seamless K–20 system, it is beneficial for postsecondary institutions to have access to the same information for purposes of tracking and assisting students in the smooth transition from one education level to the next.
 All Social Security numbers are protected by federal regulation under the Family Educational Rights and Privacy Act.

-Continuing Education and Corporate Training
+Continuing Education, Corporate Training

-Under Florida education reporting requirements, students who enroll in Continuing Education and Corporate Training seminars are required to submit their Social Security number.
+Under Florida education reporting requirements, students who enroll in continuing education and corporate training seminars are required to submit their Social Security number.

 The Office of Financial Aid at CF requires students and parents of dependent students to submit their Social Security number on various forms in order to correctly identify applicants, match each applicant’s financial aid application information and data with the institution's records, and to help coordinate state aid programs with federal and institutional aid programs.

-The Social Security number is used for legitimate business purposes for completing, processing or distributing the following: Employment Application Forms; Federal I–9 (Department of Homeland Security); Federal W4, W2, 1099 (Internal Revenue Service); Federal Social Security taxes (FICA); Federal W2 (Internal Revenue Service); Unemployment Insurance (Florida Department of Revenue); Florida Retirement System (Florida Department of Revenue); Worker’s Compensation Claims (FCSRMC and Department of Labor); Federal and State Employee and Educational Reports; Direct Deposit Files (Bank of America, ACH); 403b and 457b contribution reports; group health, life and dental coverage; completing and processing various supplemental insurance deduction reports; background checks; and payroll documents.
+The Social Security number is used for legitimate business purposes for completing, processing or distributing the following: employment application forms; Federal I–9 (Department of Homeland Security); Federal W4, W2, 1099 (Internal Revenue Service); Federal Social Security taxes (FICA); Federal W2 (Internal Revenue Service); Unemployment Insurance (Florida Department of Revenue); Florida Retirement System (Florida Department of Revenue); Worker’s Compensation Claims (FCSRMC and Department of Labor); Federal and State Employee and Educational Reports; Direct Deposit Files (Bank of America, ACH); 403b and 457b contribution reports; group health, life and dental coverage; completing and processing various supplemental insurance deduction reports; background checks; and payroll documents.